congruence-engine/datasets/README.md

 # datasets
-Information on datasets used on the CE projects
+Information on datasets used by the CE projects